AdobeDocs/campaign-standard.en/help/administration/using/troubleshooting-sms.md

 ### Network capture {#network-capture}

 A network capture is not always needed, usually verbose SMPP messages are enough.
-Here are some guidelines that will help you determine if a network capture is needed:
+Here are some guidelines that helps you determine if a network capture is needed:

 * Connection issues, but the verbose messages don't show any `BIND_RESP PDU`.